emergenzeHack/covid19italia/en/contribuisci.md

 To configure the platform these are the main steps (please change your files in your repo and in your branch, possibly with PULL REQUEST on Github):
 In the main repo:
 - General Configuration Site Data are stored in _config.yml file.
 An example is [this one](https://github.com/emergenzeHack/covid19italia/blob/master/_config.yml)
+- Home Page main objects are configurable in index.html file.
+An example is [this one](https://github.com/emergenzeHack/covid19italia/blob/master/index.html)
 In the data repo:
 - Reports Categories are configurable in cfg/issuecategories.yml file.
 An example is [this one](https://github.com/emergenzeHack/covid19italia_data/blob/master/cfg/issuecategories.yml)
 - Logos of Home Page are configurable in cfg/logos.yml file.
 An example is [this one](https://github.com/emergenzeHack/covid19italia_data/blob/master/cfg/logos.yml)